micmejia/bible-dump/NKJV/Genesis/Gen 5.md

 Lamech lived one hundred and eighty-two years, and had a son.

 ###### 29
-And he called his name Noah,[^b] saying, "This _one_ will comfort us concerning our work and the toil of our hands, because of the ground which the Lord has cursed."
+And he called his name Noah, saying, "This _one_ will comfort us concerning our work and the toil of our hands, because of the ground which the Lord has cursed."

 ###### 30
 After he begot Noah, Lamech lived five hundred and ninety-five years, and had sons and daughters.